-Home ownership may be the "American dream," but it's also a big responsibility - after all, a house is the most expensive purchase most of us will ever make.
-Carefully consider your situation before deciding whether it's best to rent or buy.
+Home ownership is a big responsibility — likely the most expensive purchase most of us will ever make.
+Consider your situation before deciding whether it's best to rent or buy.

 Why buy instead of rent?

 - Your monthly payments build equity and lead toward home ownership.

 - With a fixed-rate mortgage, your monthly principle and interest payments will remain the same for the life of your loan.

 - Your mortgage interest may be tax-deductible.
 (Property taxes and mortgage points may also be deductible; consult your tax advisor.*)1

 - If your home increases in value, you could make a profit when you sell.